Sadik-Hossain/my-obsidian-notes/YT Learning/nicolas cole/QnA.md

 - who you are trying to reach
 - who you are trying to help

-And this is the hardest part when starting anything new, embrace to suck, embracing the fact that you dont know yet.\
+And this is the hardest part when starting anything new, embrace to suck, embracing the fact that you don't know yet.\
 And you have to go on the Journey of discovering and figuring that out.

 ==Just start & be consistent.==